 - 1. Master of Business Administration (MBA) - 2.
-Master of Science in Accounting (MSAC) - 3.
-Master of Science in Project Management (MSPM) - 4.
-Master of Science in Computer Science (MSCS) - 5.
-Master of Science in Information Systems (MSIS) - 6.
-Master of Science in Information Systems Management (MSISM) - 7.
-Master of Science in Information Technology (MSIT) - 8.
-Master of Science in Software Engineering (MSSE) - 9.
-Master of Science in International Relations (MSIR) - 10.
-Masters of Public Administration (MPA) - 11.
-Graduate Certificate in Project Management (GCPM) - 12.
-Graduate Certificate in Information Systems (GCIS)
+Masters of Public Administration (MPA) - 3.
+Master of Science in Accounting (MSAC) - 4.
+Master of Science in Artificial Intelligence and Machine Learning (MSAIML) - 5.
+Master of Science in Computer Science (MSCS) - 6.
+Master of Science in Data Analytics (MSDA) - 7.
+Master of Science in Information Systems (MSIS) - 8.
+Master of Science in Information Systems Management (MSISM) - 9.
+Master of Science in Information Technology (MSIT) - 10.
+Master of Science in International Relations (MSIR) - 11.
+Master of Science in Networking and Cybersecurity (MSNCS) - 12.
+Master of Science in Project Management (MSPM) - 13.
+Master of Science in Software Engineering (MSSE) - 14.
+Graduate Certificate in Information Systems (GCIS) - 15.
+Graduate Certificate in Project Management (GCPM)